-1. Select Authentication > Authentication Settings.
-2. In the Password Settings panel, configure the following settings: - Password Security Level - Specifies the level of security required when creating a password.
-The default value is Maximum.
-Options include: - Maximum - Basic plus a minimum of two alpha characters, at least one numeric character, and at least one non-alphanumeric character) - Basic - Must be at least 8 characters in length. - None - Password Expiry Time - Specifies the length of time the password is valid.
+- Password Expiry Time - Specifies the length of time the password is valid.
 Default value: 30 days - Password Expiry Action - Specifies the action a user must take if a password expires.
-Default value: Force user to change password 3.
-In the Login Settings panel, configure the following settings: - Maximum Login Attempts - Specifies the number of times a user can attempt to log in.
+Default value: Force user to change password

+3. In the Login Settings panel, configure the following settings: - Maximum Login Attempts - Specifies the number of times a user can attempt to log in.
 Default value: 4 - Failed Login Action - Specifies the action to take if the Maximum Login Attempts is reached.
 Default value: Lockout account or IP address - Lockout Time - Specifies the length of time to lock out a user if the Failed Login Action includes a user lockout.
 Default value: 2 minutes 4.
-In the Login Group panel, configure the following settings: - Administrative Authentication - Specifies the LDAP or RADIUS group to be used for Administrative login to the LSM.
+Specify the number of minutes that the LSM and CLI can remain idle before timing out.
+The default is 180 minutes (3 hours) for both interfaces.
+5. In the Login Group panel, configure the following settings: - Administrative Authentication - Specifies the LDAP, RADIUS, or TACACS+ group to be used for Administrative login to the LSM.
 The local database of users is always enabled by default.
-5. Click OK.
+6. Click OK.